HarryPaniccc/DnD/Session Notes/Eclipse/Session 11 - Castle Sungrand.md

 ---
 On the road, a **knight** will lead two veterans and seven guards, three of which have pikes instead of spears and shields.

+### What the soldiers know
+- **Garette** is the captain of the expidition.
+He belives that [[Kalir Windguard]] fled the castle, defying [[Lord Margit Tormon|Margit Tormon]] in order to gain some upper hand on the [[Khalar'hok]]
+- The soldiers all believe Kalir is dead or fled as a coward.
+He was a great leader and would have been useful, but the general must have been disposed of or fled when she saw the odds.

+> [[Kalir Windguard]], hero of Sungrand, had heard of the approaching masses once [[Pallidmoore]] had been attacked.
+She, as well as her allies and adventuring companions, set out to learn more about the oncoming threat. [[Lord Margit Tormon|Margit Tormon]] allowed her to go, but not engage, under orders of [[Canon Valaris]].

 # Castle Sungrand
 ---
 [[Castle Sungrand]] is currently under lockdown.
 Under the region two ish hexes around the castle, and the perimeter of the forest, is patrolled by squads of soldiers under the command of [[Lord Margit Tormon|Margit Tormon]].